Gulfstream Aerospace

 Cabin Systems Integration

-Aircraft systems specialists who defined the data contracts between the app and the aircraft's cabin management hardware — essential for real-time feedback design.
+Aircraft systems specialists who defined the data contracts between the app and the aircraft's cabin management hardware.

 Avionics & Connectivity